15 Warning Signs It’s Time to Cease All Contact With Someone

 Getty Images/iStockphoto

-If being with this person is causing problems with your friends or family, take note.
-A good relationship should add to your life, not isolate you from everyone else.
-If you’re neglecting other important connections, something’s off.
+If being with this person is causing rows with your mates or your family, pay attention.
+A healthy relationship should add to your life, not isolate you from everyone else who cares about you.
+If you find yourself neglecting other important connections or lying to cover for this person, something is seriously off.

 14. They’ve got you doubting your own mind.